The 6 Bs of talent management: How to protect your competitive edge

 While HR professionals can use all of these strategies in conjunction with each other, ‘buy’ and ‘build’ are the most complementary.
 Once you've reviewed your future capability needs, you can locate roles where you don't have obvious successors internally.

 There are two options here.
-One is to hire someone externally to fill that specific vacancy later on, however, sometimes there can be cultural clashes when hiring directly into an executive role.
+One is to hire someone externally to fill that specific vacancy in the future, however, sometimes there can be cultural clashes when hiring directly into an executive role.
 An alternative option is to hire someone sooner but at a more junior level.
 Then, you can build them up and develop the specific qualities and capabilities your organisation requires.

 It's important to think creatively when buying talent in - review previous strategies to see what has worked and what hasn't, and consider using social media, networking or graduate programs if you haven't yet done so.
 You should also remember that some capabilities you require in the future may not even exist yet (especially for technical roles), so thinking outside the box is essential when approaching talent management.